HyPER: Bridging Exploration and Exploitation for Scalable LLM Reasoning with Hypothesis Path Expansion and Reduction: Experiments

 \subsection{Experimental Setup}

-\textbf{Decoding and budget.} All methods share the same SC-style multi-path decoding backend and sampling hyperparameters, with an initial (and concurrent) path cap of $S_{\max}=80$.
-We apply a DeepConf-style warm-up pruning scheme: draw $N_{\text{init}}=16$ initial SC traces, estimate a sliding-window confidence threshold from the top-10 traces, and terminate any path whose confidence falls below the threshold thereafter~\citep{fu2025deepconf}. \emph{Budget alignment:} Comparing HyPER against baselines at a fixed initial width is unfair, as HyPER instantiates transient branches that increase its effective width.
-To ensure a fair \emph{iso-compute} comparison, we align methods by their \emph{Total Instantiated Path Count} ($N_{\text{inst}}$).
-Since HyPER typically yields $N_{\text{inst}} \approx 1.5 \times S_{\max}$ due to branching, we instantiate baselines (SC/DeepConf) with an equivalently larger initial width ($1.5 \times S_{\max}$) to match this effective budget.
-We report the compute cost normalized by the standard SC-80 baseline ($1.0\times$).
-In the Pareto analysis (Figure~\ref{fig:pareto-hmmt25}), we sweep the budget $S_{\max}$ while maintaining this effective-width alignment, ensuring all comparisons reflect performance under identical token consumption.
-For RoE/\textsc{SingleToken}, expert expansion steps are strictly charged as $K$ effective tokens.
+\textbf{Decoding, budget, and accounting.} All methods use the same prompts, answer extraction, SC-style multi-path decoding backend, and sampling hyperparameters, with an initial/concurrent path cap of $S_{\max}=80$ unless stated otherwise.
+We apply a DeepConf-style warm-up pruning scheme: draw $N_{\text{init}}=16$ initial SC traces, estimate a sliding-window confidence threshold from the top-10 traces, and terminate any path whose confidence falls below the threshold thereafter~\citep{fu2025deepconf}.

-Unless stated otherwise, we use the following configuration for all main results: the diversity composition weight is set to $\eta = 0.4$ when computing the pool-level diversity signal; the controller decision interval is $T = 64$ decoding steps (we query the controller at steps $t$ where $t \bmod T = 1$); the two-pass sampler in \textsc{SingleToken} uses a reuse-penalty strength $\lambda = 0.1$; and the answer aggregation uses a length--confidence mixture with weights $\lambda_{\text{len}} = 0.6$ and $\lambda_{\text{conf}} = 0.4$.
-We provide a detailed sensitivity analysis for these hyperparameters in Appendix ~\ref{app:hyperparam-sens}, demonstrating that HyPER is robust to variations in these settings.
+\emph{Budget alignment.} Comparing methods at the same initial width would undercharge HyPER, because \textsc{Branch} and \textsc{MultiToken} instantiate transient continuations beyond the surviving path pool.
+We therefore align methods by their \emph{Total Instantiated Path Count} ($N_{\text{inst}}$), which counts all paths instantiated during decoding, including transient branches.
+Since HyPER typically yields $N_{\text{inst}}\approx1.5S_{\max}$, we run SC and DeepConf with an equivalently enlarged initial width ($1.5S_{\max}$) to match the effective path budget.
+We report token cost normalized by the standard SC-80 baseline ($1.0\times$).
+For RoE and \textsc{SingleToken}, each expert-routed proposal is charged as $K$ effective token expansions.
+In the Pareto analysis (Figure~\ref{fig:pareto-hmmt25}), we sweep $S_{\max}\in\{32,64,80,128,256,512\}$ while maintaining the same effective-budget accounting.
+Thus, improvements cannot be attributed to simply using more sampled paths or uncharged expert proposals.